revzim/gbapi/README.md

 [![GoDoc](https://godoc.org/github.com/revzim/gbapi?status.svg)](https://godoc.org/github.com/revzim/gbapi)
 [![PkgGoDev](https://pkg.go.dev/badge/github.com/revzim/gbapi)](https://pkg.go.dev/github.com/revzim/gbapi)

-## simple golang gba cloud save api used for authentication &amp; cloud saves for gba game save data using jwt.
+## simple golang gba cloud save api used for authentication and cloud saves for gba game save data using jwt.

 ## API FOR
 [GBA CLOUDSAVES APP](https://github.com/revzim/azgba)

+## Author
+  * andy zimmelman

 ## Disclaimer
 * When signing up, I advise to not use serious emails/pwds.
 This is meant to be a simple example of using mongodb/golang for cloud saves with [GBA CLOUDSAVES APP](https://github.com/revzim/azgba)
 * There is no system implemented for salting&hashing passwords, so this is not a very safe approach as I was not very worried about security when creating this.

-## Author
-  * andy zimmelman